12,300 words, one hour and 30 min.

-Unblinking, he stared straight ahead into the night.
-Barely catching his attention, a couple half a block away sauntered hand in hand across the intersection under the street light.
+He stared unblinking straight ahead into the night.
+Half a block away, a man and a woman sauntered hand in hand across the intersection under the street light.
 She tugged his arm and gave him a fast squeeze.
 A thickness gathered in Eric’s throat.
 His left hand grappled the door handle.
 Beth had told him to always wait in the car.
 Would defying her ruin the night for sure?

 The loud bang of her screen door whipping open against the house startled him even through the closed car windows.
 Eighteen-year-old Beth bounded off the porch and down the walk toward him.
-Her shoulder-length hair, russet-red in good light, bounced in the cool March night air.
+Her shoulder-length hair — russet-red in daylight — bounced in the cool March night air.
 Her white cardigan sweater might have slipped from her shoulders had it not been fastened at her neck.

 She piled into the car, slammed the door, and plopped her small white purse onto her lap.
 With two quick tugs she straightened her sky-blue, scoop-neck cotton print dress, then sat there, stony motionless except for her heavy breathing and her thumbs picking at each other.